Not Everyone Wins with LLMs: Behavioral Patterns and Pedagogical Implications for AI Literacy in Programmatic Data Science: RQ3: What can we train students on AI usage?

-\paragraph{Differentiate Knowledge Dimensions} Below, we provide some behavioral examples to help illustrate each AI use dimension.
-However, from our behavioral log data, we could not always identify which knowledge dimension exactly applies.
-For example, a student may know a particular way of using AI already; however, they may not be able to retrieve it properly at the time they need to use it (available but not accessible knowledge \cite{Tulving1966-ai}).
-Especially when a student did not use AI, we may not conclude if it was because they did not notice the appropriate time to apply this knowledge (\textit{metacognitive}), did not have this knowledge stored (\textit{conceptual}), failed to execute properly (\textit{procedural}), or lacked the persistence to keep trying (\textit{dispositional}).
-Future work may design more targeted assessments corresponding to each type of knowledge in order to differentiate them (\cref{subsec:limitation}).
+\paragraph{Differentiate Knowledge Dimensions} In short, AI challenges that students encountered often stem from a lack of various AI use skills.
+In \cref{tab:ai-use-los}, we revealed necessary conceptual knowledge (what to know about AI), procedural skills (how to use AI), metacognitive skills (when to apply AI), and dispositional skills (keep engaging with AI).\footnote{There can be affective and motivational learning goals, such as self-efficacy and interest to explore.
+However, these goals are not manifested in our behavioral log data, and we discuss more about possible extensions in future work (\cref{subsec:limitation}).} We provide some behavioral examples to help illustrate each AI use dimension.
+However, from our behavioral logs, we could not always identify which knowledge dimension exactly applies.
+For example, a student may know a particular way of using AI already, but they may not be able to retrieve it properly at the time they need to use it (available but not accessible \cite{Tulving1966-ai}).
+Especially when a student did not use AI, we may not conclude if it was because they did not notice the appropriate time to apply this knowledge (\textit{metacognitive}), did not have knowledge stored (\textit{conceptual}), failed to execute properly (\textit{procedural}), or lacked the persistence to keep trying (\textit{dispositional}).
+Future work may design more targeted assessments corresponding to each type of knowledge (\cref{subsec:limitation}).

 \paragraph{Metacognitive.} Students often struggled with deciding \textbf{\textit{when to involve the AI and what to delegate}}.
-As we analyzed HW1\&2 logs (after class instructions), we found multiple instances of students getting stuck in a loop of \code{explain\_error} and \code{generate\_code} without re-evaluating their approach {(such as the novice's code edit sequence \cref{table:expert-novice-keyerror})}.
-Specifically, these failures stem from repeated \texttt{KeyError} exceptions caused by the AI generating code with nonexistent columns --- as Gemini in Colab was not able to retrieve the correct column names from the dataframe, the new code without augmented context kept hallucinating nonexistent columns.
+As we analyzed HW1\&2 logs (after class instructions), we found multiple instances of students getting stuck in a loop of \code{explain\_error} and \code{generate\_code} without re-evaluating their approach (such as the novice's code edit sequence \cref{table:expert-novice-keyerror}).
+These failures stem from repeated \texttt{KeyError} exceptions --- as Gemini in Colab was not able to retrieve the correct column names from the dataframe, code generation without augmented context kept hallucinating nonexistent columns.